Kin The Know

 Most of this weight will come from the growing baby, but your body also stores extra fat for breast milk after giving birth.

-Increased weight gain can cause similar complications to losing weight during pregnancy, such as diabetes and preeclampsia [4].
+Increased weight gain can cause similar complications to losing weight during pregnancy [4].

 What if you want to lose weight during pregnancy?